microsoft/terminal/doc/user-docs/index.md

 # Windows Terminal User Documentation

 NOTE: At the time of writing Windows Terminal is still under active development and many things will change.
-If you notice an error in the docs please raise an issue
+If you notice an error in the docs, please raise an issue.
+Or better yet, please file a PR with an appropriate update!

 ## Installing Windows Terminal